Thomcray/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

   3. Function that prints 0 to 9, followed by a new line
   4. Function that prints 0-9, followed by new line.
 Do not print 2 and 4
   5. Function that prints 10 times the numbers from 0-14, followed by a new line
   6. Function that draws a straight line in the terminal
+  7. Function that draws a diagonal line on the terminal